mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive.md

    `D:\Apple Computer`

-3. Follow these steps to open the `MobileSync` folder on your C drive:
+3. Follow these steps to get to the `MobileSync` folder on your C drive:

    a.
 Click the **Start** button.<br />
    b.
 While the Start menu is open, type `%appdata%` and press Enter.
 This will open your `AppData` folder.<br />
    c.
-In the `AppData` folder, double-click the `Apple Computer` folder.
+In the `AppData` folder, double-click the `Apple Computer` folder.<br />
-   d.
-Double-click the `MobileSync` folder.<br />

 4. Right-click on the `MobileSync` folder and click **Copy**: